-MOSCOW (AP) — A Soyuz capsule carrying three astronauts successfully docked with the International Space Station early Thursday, bringing the size of the crew at the orbiting outpost to six.
+MOSCOW (AP) — A Russian Soyuz capsule carrying three astronauts has successfully docked with the International Space Station.

-Kotov and Ryazansky will have the honor of taking the Olympic torch into open space in November as part of the relay of the Olympic flame ahead of the Winter Games being held in Russia's Sochi in February.
-The torch will not be lit however, because of safety concerns and will only arrive at the station in November with the next crew.
+Russians Oleg Kotov and Sergei Ryazansky will have the honor of taking an unlit Olympic torch into open space as part of the relay of the Olympic flame ahead of the Winter Games being held in Russia's Sochi in February.

 Copyright 2013 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.